artic-network/sealion/SEALION_VIEWER_API.md

 - All coordinate systems use CSS pixels unless otherwise specified
 - Canvas backing stores are automatically scaled for device pixel ratio
-- Column offsets adapt based on masking state (collapsed vs expanded)
+- Column offsets adapt based on masking state (collapsed vs expanded vs hidden)
+- Hide mode reduces collapsed regions to near-zero width with 4px pale grey markers at region centers
 - Difference navigation ignores 'N' and '-' characters
 - Search is case-insensitive and searches both labels and sequences
 - Animations use `requestAnimationFrame` for smooth performance